-- If the pulling team is offsides, once the receiving team has let the disc hit the ground untouched, they may signal with a raised arm their intention to take the disc at the brick nearest the endzone they are defending on the first instance (or midfield on any subsequent offsides).
+- If the pulling team is offsides, once the receiving team has let the disc hit the ground untouched, they may signal with a raised arm, before taking possession, their intention to take the disc at the brick nearest the end zone they are defending on the first instance (or midfield on any subsequent offsides).
 Remember these are additional options for the receiving team, and the locations to put the disc into play absent an offsides call are still legal options.
-The receiving team does not need to wait for the pulling (defending) team to setup, unless the receiving team is also offsides.
-In that case, play stops, the offense sets up once they take possession of the disc, and the defense matches up and restarts play with a check. - If the receiving team is offsides, the observer calls and signals offsides.
-Play stops after the outcome of the pull is decided and the offense has taken the disc to where it is to be put in play.
-If the offense tries to attempt a pass, remind them that play has stopped and play cannot restart without a defensive check.
-The offensive players then have 10 seconds to setup and hold their positions, and then the defense has 20 seconds to restart play with a check. - A dropped pull is a turnover regardless of any offsides violations.
+The receiving team does not need to wait for the pulling (defending) team to set up unless the receiving team commits a false start.
+In that case, play stops, and the offense sets up once they take possession of the disc.
+The defense then matches up and restarts play with a check under the same time limits as outlined below.
+An unaccepted offsides still counts as the first instance for the team. - If the receiving team has committed a false start, the observer calls and signals false start.
+Play stops after the outcome of the pull is decided and the offense has taken the disc to where it is to be put into play.
+If the offense tries to attempt a pass, remind them that play has stopped, and play cannot restart without a defensive check.
+The offensive players then have 10 seconds to setup and hold their positions, and then the defense has 20 seconds to restart play with a check.
+An instance of false start does not count as any instance of offsides. - A dropped pull is a turnover regardless of any offsides or false start violations.
+Play continues unhalted following the turnover.